-9. The proposed community solar facility is located, in part or in whole, on an area of historic fill Yes ✔ No If "Yes," have the remedial investigation requirements pursuant to the Technical Requirements for Site Remediation, N.J.A.C.
+9. The proposed community solar facility is located, in part or in whole, on an area of historic fill □ Yes ✔ No 103 If "Yes," have the remedial investigation requirements pursuant to the Technical Requirements for Site Remediation, N.J.A.C.
 7:26E-4.7 been implemented? ☐ Yes ☐ No Has the remediation of the historic fill been completed pursuant to the Technical Requirements for Site Remediation, N.J.A.C.
-7:26E-5.4?
-If the remediation of the historic fill has been completed, attach a copy of the Response Action Outcome ("RAO") issued by a Licensed Site Remediation Professional ("LSRP") or the No Further Action ("NFA") letter issued by NJDEP.
-Action (M.A.) letter issued by Moter.
-10. The proposed community solar facility is located on a parking lot □ Yes ✔No 11.
+7:26E-5.4? \square Yes \square No If the remediation of the historic fill has been completed, attach a copy of the Response Action Outcome ("RAO") issued by a Licensed Site Remediation Professional ("LSRP") or the No Further Action ("NFA") letter issued by NJDEP.
+10. The proposed community solar facility is located on a parking lot ☐ Yes ✔No 11.
 The proposed community solar facility is located on a parking deck ☐ Yes ✔No 12.
 The proposed community solar facility is located on a rooftop ☐ Yes ✔No 13.
-The proposed community solar facility is located on a canopy over an impervious surface (e.g. walkway) ☐ Yes ✔No 14.
+The proposed community solar facility is located on a canopy over an impervious surface (e.g. walkway) 14.
 The proposed community solar facility is located on the property of an affordable housing building or complex 15.
 The proposed community solar facility is located on a water reservoir or other water body ("floating solar") 16.
-The proposed community solar facility is located on an area designated in need of redevelopment 17.
-The proposed community solar facility is located on land or a building that is preserved by a municipal, county, state, or federal entity. ☐ Yes ✓ No If "Yes," attach proof of the designation of the area as "preserved" from a municipal, county, or state entity.
-18. The proposed community solar facility is located, in part or in whole, on forested lands ☐ Yes ✔No
+The proposed community solar facility is located on an area designated in need of -8 redevelopment If "Yes," attach proof of the designation of the area as being in need of redevelopment from a municipal, county, or state entity.
+While the proposed facility is not on an area designated in need of redevelopment, it is adjacent to one, as shown below:

 Construction of the proposed community solar facility will require cutting down one or more trees ☐ Yes ✔No If "Yes," estimated number of trees required to be cut for construction: 19.
-The proposed community solar facility is located on land or a building owned or controlled by a government entity, including, but not limited to, a municipal, county, state, or federal entity ☐ Yes ✔ No 20.
+The proposed community solar facility is located on land or a building owned or controlled by a government entity, including, but not limited to, a municipal, county, state, or federal entity□ Yes ✓ No 20.
 Are there any use restrictions at the site? ☐ Yes ✔ No If "Yes," explain the use restriction below and provide documentation that the proposed community solar project is not prohibited.
-Will the use restriction be required to be modified? \Box Yes \checkmark No If "Yes," explain the modification below.
-New Jersey's Cleanener gu 21.
+Will the use restriction be required to be modified? if Yes, explain the modification below.
+BPUI cloopporous Cleanener au 21.
 The proposed community solar facility has been specifically designed or planned to preserve or enhance the site (e.g. landscaping, land enhancements, pollination support, stormwater management, soil conservation, etc.) If "Yes," explain below, and provide any additional documentation in an attachment.
 Soltage always works with local and state regulatory bodies to ensure that we our facilities are designed to meet local needs regarding preservation and enhancement.
+If, for example, at any point in the permitting process meet local needs regarding preservation and enhancement.
 If, for example, at any point in the permitting process this project is required to provide freshwater wetlands accommodations and/or soil conservation measures to ensure that our facility does not disturb the soil or nearby wetlands, Soltage will design the project accordingly, as Soltage has done for many of the projects we have developed in New Jersey and around the US.
 VIII.
-Permits The Applicant has completed NJDEP Permit Readiness Checklist, and submitted it to NJDEP's ✓Yes □ No PCER If "Yes," attach a copy of the completed Permit Readiness Checklist as it was submitted to NJDEF PCER.
+Permits The Applicant has completed NJDEP Permit Readiness Checklist, and submitted it to NJDEP's ✓ Yes ✓ No RGE/es;"-attach-a-copy of the completed Permit Readiness Checklist as it was submitted to NJDEP PCER.
 See attached Permit Readiness Checklist